arpitbbhayani/knowledge-base/database-engineering/how-do-indexes-make-databases-read-faster/README.md

 ===

-How do indexes make databases read faster?
+How do indexes make databases read faster? [ in a gist ]

 The database is just a collection of records.
 These records are serialized and stored on the disk.
 The way the records are serialized and stored on the disk depends on the database engine.